 During the academic year (Autumn, Winter, and Spring quarters) all supported graduate students must register for at least 10 credits.
 This is a University requirement, and cannot be waived except by petition to the Graduate School.
 In addition, there are specific registration requirements imposed by the Mathematics Department, as described below.
 For PhD students, the requirements change when students reach precandidate status: this means they have passed prelims and chosen a doctoral supervisory committee (thesis advisor and two other faculty members).
 Students who have not yet reached this status are officially classified as premaster or post-master.

-- Supported premaster or post-master PhD students must register for three courses applicable to the PhD degree requirements: numerically graded 500-level courses in mathematics, applied math, or statistics; Math 600; or (for first-year students) at most one graded 400-level mathematics course.
+- Supported first year PhD students must register for three courses applicable to the PhD degree requirements: 500-level courses in mathematics, applied math, or statistics (not counting seminars); Math 600; or at most one graded 400-level mathematics course.
 Exceptions require the approval of the Graduate Program Coordinator.

-- Supported precandidate or candidate PhD students are expected to register for at least ten credits of some combination of regular 500-level courses in math, applied math, or statistics; seminars for credit; Doctoral Dissertation (Math 800); and Independent Study (Math 600).
+- Supported PhD students beyond first year are expected to register for at least ten credits of some combination of regular 500-level courses in math, applied math, or statistics; seminars for credit; Doctoral Dissertation (Math 800); and Independent Study (Math 600).
 Exceptions must be approved by the student's advisor.

 Courses can be added or dropped freely through the end of the first week of classes in a quarter.
 After the end of the first week, fees will be charged for any adds or drops.
 Courses may still be added during the second and third weeks, by obtaining an entry code from the Student Services Office, Padelford C-36.
 Courses may be dropped during the second week of classes; after the end of the second week, each student may drop only one course per year, up to the end of the seventh week of classes.
 For more information, see the University's web pages on Registration Eligibility, Registration Restrictions, Academic Calendar, Course Drop Periods, and Course Add Periods.